Sport in New Zealand: Surf lifesaving (surf sports)

 In New Zealand, surf lifesaving sport encompasses a number of different disciplines, including surf swimming, board paddling, surf ski, beach flags, beach sprint, Ironman with competitors starting from the age of 7.
-Surf lifesaving is a relatively popular minor sport with and estimated 8,000 competitors of which 2,500 attend Ocean Athletes (Junior Nationals 10–14) and Nats (Senior nationals).
-The New Zealand team also known as the Black Fins have also been highly successful in recent years placing 2nd in the 2010 World Championships and are currently the only country apart from Australia to have won World Champs, (1956, 1998, 2012, 2014, 2016) which is respectable considering the comparatively small size of the sport in the country.

 America's Cup

 Auckland hosted consecutive America's Cup regattas in 2000 and 2003.
 In 2000, Team New Zealand successfully defended the trophy they won in 1995 in San Diego, but in 2003 they lost to a team headed by Ernesto Bertarelli of Switzerland whose Alinghi was skippered by Russell Coutts, the expatriate Kiwi who helmed the victorious Black Magic in 1995 and New Zealand in 2000 as well as many other Kiwis.
 Coutts and Brad Butterworth, along with several other Team New Zealand members, defected to Bertarelli's Alinghi team, taking with them a wealth of experience that allowed the new team to win the America's Cup on the first challenge.
 Coutts was later dismissed from the Alinghi team; he fought a court battle with Bertarelli to allow him to sail in the 2007 America's Cup contest in Spain, but reached a settlement that kept him out of that contest.
-The 2021 America's Cup will be held in Auckland's Waitematā Harbour after New Zealand won the 2017 America's Cup.
+The 2021 America's Cup was held in Auckland's Waitematā Harbour after New Zealand won the 2017 America's Cup.
+Emirates Team New Zealand took out 1st place against Luna Rossa of Italy.

 Winter sports

 New Zealand has several areas for skiing and snowboarding, on both islands.
-Whakapapa and Turoa are the only commercial resorts on the North Island; Queenstown, Wanaka and Christchurch are the top locations in the South Island to access the mountains.
+Whakapapa and Turoa are the only commercial resorts on the North Island; Queenstown, Wānaka and Christchurch are the top locations in the South Island to access the mountains.
 In addition to the commercial ski resorts, New Zealand has many non-profit club fields across both the North and South Islands, particularly in the region of the Southern Alps close to Christchurch such as Craigieburn Valley, Broken River and Temple Basin.
 In the North Island, there are club field skiing options on Mount Taranaki at the Manganui area and also on the Eastern aspect of Mount Ruapehu at Tukino.

 International snowboarders from New Zealand include Mitch Brown, who placed 25th at the 2006 Winter Olympics in the men's halfpipe, and his sister Kendall Brown, who placed 15th at the 2010 Winter Olympics in the women's halfpipe.
-Also New Zealand snowboarder Jacob Koia is currently sitting in 18th position on the TTR world rankings.
-Notable skiers include Claudia Riegler and Olympic medallist Annelise Coberger.
+New Zealand snowboarder Jacob Koia is currently sitting in 18th position on the TTR world rankings.
+Notable skiers include Claudia Riegler, Olympic medallist Annelise Coberger and Alice Robinson.